muink/ghpages-fileserver/notes/zipped/Renormalization.md

 There is a subtlety in the above procedure: how do we actually relate IR parameters $(g,\Lambda)$ with actual physical quantities, e.g. amplitudes $\mcal{M}(\mu)$?

 In fact, we've assumed that $(g,\Lambda)_{\Lambda\to 0}$ gives the physical couplings that we are familiar with, e.g. mass, electric charge and so on.
 This is not quite true, since physical quantities are actually defined with scattering amplitudes.
-There are different choices of relating $g$ with physical observables; this lead to various renormalization schemes
+There are different choices of relating $g$ with physical observables; this lead to various renormalization schemes:

 - On-shell / pole-mass scheme
 - Minimal subtraction ($\mathrm{MS}$) & modified MS ($\overline{\mathrm{MS}}$)